bsalimi/dsc100-fa2022/README.md

 **Lectures**:

-The lecture for this class will will be SYNCHRONOUS.
+The lecture for this class will be SYNCHRONOUS.

 **Discussion:**: